 There is hereby established in the department of natural resources the Ohio soil and water conservation commission.
-The commission shall consist of seven members of equal status and authority, four of whom shall be appointed by the governor with the advice and consent of the senate, and one of whom shall be designated by resolution of the board of directors of the Ohio federation of soil and water conservation districts.
-The other two members shall be the director of agriculture and the vice-president for agricultural administration of the Ohio state university.
-The director of natural resources may participate in the deliberations of the commission, but without the power to vote.
+The commission shall consist of seven members of equal status and authority, six of whom shall be appointed by the governor with the advice and consent of the senate, and one of whom shall be designated by resolution of the board of directors of the Ohio federation of soil and water conservation districts.
+The directors of agriculture , environmental protection, and natural resources, the vice-president for agricultural administration of the Ohio state university , and an officer of the Ohio federation of soil and water conservation districts, or their designees, may serve as ex officio members of the commission, but without the power to vote.
 A vacancy in the office of an appointed member shall be filled by the governor, with the advice and consent of the senate.
 Any member appointed to fill a vacancy occurring prior to the expiration of the term for which the member's predecessor was appointed shall hold office for the remainder of that term.
-Of the appointed members, two shall be farmers and all shall be persons who have a knowledge of or interest in the natural resources of the state.
-Not more than two of the appointed members shall be members of the same political party.
+Of the appointed members, four shall be persons who have a knowledge of or interest in agricultural production and the natural resources of the state.
+One member shall represent rural interests and one member shall represent urban interests.
+Not more than three of the appointed members shall be members of the same political party.

 Terms of office of the member designated by the board of directors of the federation and the members appointed by the governor shall be for four years, commencing on the first day of July and ending on the thirtieth day of June.

 Each appointed member shall hold office from the date of appointment until the end of the term for which the member was appointed.
 Any appointed member shall continue in office subsequent to the expiration date of the member's term until the member's successor takes office, or until a period of sixty days has elapsed, whichever occurs first.